The Kyle and Jackie O Show: Jackie's O News

-Presented every hour, Jackie's O News features Jackie delivering the morning's celebrity gossip and news.
-Due to the popularity and longevity of this feature, Jackie's O News will often "break" local and international celebrity news stories.
+Presented every hour, Jackie's O News featured Jackie delivering the morning's celebrity gossip and news.
+Due to the popularity and longevity of this feature, Jackie's O News would often "break" local and international celebrity news stories.

-Notable breaking stories have included the revealing of the names of finalists for the Gold Logie.

-Spoilers and leaks are also aired during the segment.
-In November 2010, the name of a dying character in the hit TV show Packed to the Rafters was revealed.
+The segment had also been trusted with pre-determined stories, such as the nominees for the Gold Logie, though in contrast, it had also spoiled television programming and other media, including a character's death in Packed to the Rafters before the episode's airing.